-Individuals believe that good performance results in desired outcome.
+Individuals believe that good performance results in the desired outcome.
 Any person, before making any choices, evaluates what outcomes are probable to be achieved through his favorable performance.
 If he perceives that his good performance will be appreciated and he will be rewarded for it, he becomes motivated to do the task.
-However, sometimes, tasks may result more in frustration and fatigue, rather than recognition and rewards.
+However, sometimes, tasks may result in more frustration and fatigue, rather than recognition and rewards.
 If such are the outcomes, individuals become demotivated.

 An individual’s motivation is also influenced by the possibility of actualization of the rewards promised by the managers.
 If one feels that the rewards promised by the managers are unreal or illusory, his motivation will be negatively influenced.

 Valence is the anticipated satisfaction or dissatisfaction that an individual feels towards the outcomes (rewards and recognition).
 Although rewards are known for the amazing influence it has on people, it has to be satisfactory for it to truly motivate any person.

 While expectancy and instrumentality are cognition, valence is based on an individual’s ethic or principle, thus making it a challenging task for the managers to set rewards.
 For valence to be positive, the outcomes must be able to address an individual’s needs, desires, values, preferences, goals, etc.

 A reward, no matter how attractive it is, it won’t be able to influence an individual unless the person realizes the benefits of it.
 Therefore, the management team should consider factors like lifestyle, marital status, age and goal of the individual employee before setting any rewards.

 The Expectancy theory of Motivation explains the correlation between an individual enthusiasm and motivation to perform a task with his perception regarding effort, performance, and outcomes.